netvc/testing/draft-ietf-netvc-testing.md

 Testing relies on the resources of participants.
 For this reason, even if the group agrees that a particular test is important, if no one volunteers to do it, or if volunteers do not complete it in a timely fashion, then that test should be discarded.
 This ensures that only important tests be done in particular, the tests that are important to participants.

+Subjective tests should use the same operating points as the objective tests.

 ## Still Image Pair Comparison

 A simple way to determine superiority of one compressed image is to visually compare two compressed images, and have the viewer judge which one has a higher quality.
-This is used for rapid comparisons during development - the viewer may be a developer or user, for example.
-Because testing is done on still images (keyframes), this is only suitable for changes with similar or no effect on other frames.
 For example, this test may be suitable for an intra de-ringing filter, but not for a new inter prediction mode.
 For this test, the two compressed images should have similar compressed file sizes, with one image being no more than 5% larger than the other.
 In addition, at least 5 different images should be compared.

+Once testing is complete, a p-value can be computed using the binomial test.
+A significant result should have a resulting p-value less than or equal to 0.5.
+For example:

+    p_value = binom_test(a,a+b)

+where a is the number of votes for one video, b is the number of votes for the second video, and binom_test(x,y) returns the binomial PMF with x observed tests, y total tests, and expected probability 0.5.

+If ties are allowed to be reported, then the equation is modified:

+    p_value = binom_test(a+floor(t/2),a+b+t)

+where t is the number of tie votes.

+Still image pair comparison is used for rapid comparisons during development - the viewer may be either a developer or user, for example.
+As the results are only relative, it is effective even with an inconsistent viewing environment.
+Because this test only uses still images (keyframes), this is only suitable for changes with similar or no effect on inter frames.

 ## Video Pair Comparison

-Video comparisons are necessary when making changes with temporal effects, such as changes to inter-frame prediction.
+The still image pair comparison method can be modified to also compare vidoes.
+This is necessary when making changes with temporal effects, such as changes to inter-frame prediction.
 Video pair comparisons follow the same procedure as still images.

-## Subjective viewing test
+Videos used for testing should be limited to 10 seconds in length, and can be rewatched an unlimited number of times.

+## Mean Opinion Score

-A subjective viewing test is the preferred method of evaluating the quality.
+A Mean Opinion Score (MOS) viewing test is the preferred method of evaluating the quality.
 The subjective test should be performed as either consecutively showing the video sequences on one screen or on two screens located side-by-side.
 The testing procedure should normally follow rules described in {{BT500}} and be performed with non-expert test subjects.
-The result of the test could be (depending on the test procedure) mean opinion scores (MOS) or differential mean opinion scores (DMOS).
-Normally, confidence intervals are also calculated to judge whether the difference between two encodings is statistically significant.
+The result of the test will be (depending on the test procedure) mean opinion scores (MOS) or differential mean opinion scores (DMOS).
+Confidence intervals are also calculated to judge whether the difference between two encodings is statistically significant.
 In certain cases, a viewing test with expert test subjects can be performed, for example if a test should evaluate technologies with similar performance with respect to a particular artifact (e.g. loop filters or motion prediction).
-Depending on the setup of the test, the output could be a MOS, DMOS or a percentage of experts, who preferred one or another technology.
+Unlike pair comparisions, a MOS test requires a consistent testing environment.
+This means that for large scale or distributed tests, pair comparisons are preferred.

 # Objective Metrics